All Products

 [self.player selectExtSubtitle:trackIndexenable:YES];

-External subtitles (custom rendering using rendering components)
+External subtitles (custom rendering with rendering components)

 Full support for WebVTT external subtitles is implemented using AliVttSubtitleView and AliVttRenderImpl, enabling flexible customization of font size, color, and specific fonts.